processing/art-plus-code/_curriculum/04-01-Intro.md

-# Unplugged Activities
+## Unplugged Activities
-## Programmatic Drawing
+### Programmatic Drawing

 Let’s create a series of drawings on paper to explore some of the fundamentals of thinking in systems and writing code.
-We’ll explore grid structures, chance operations, binary trees, collaborative drawing, and other topics.
+We’ll explore chance operations and binary trees.

 ### MESH